cloudmesh-community/fa19-516-153/project/report.md

 ## Action

 In order to solve this problem, I will be implementing a Nomad cluster, and generating a standalone Spark image that will run parameterized jobs, utilizing all of the available multi-cloud options available to the orchestator as well as all of the compute instances.
 I will also be implementing a testing service that will provide the cluster with the access to compute resources and storage that the jobs will need to run.

+## Comments :o2:

+propose cloudmesh command(s) to

+* deploy nomad cluster
+* generate spark image
+* manage parameterized jobs
+* develop pytests to test them and benchmark deployment (teardown) and execution of the pipeline sepeartely.
+* Develop a proposed command in docopts from the commandline
+* Develop this report further with an Architecture diagram
+* use proper markdown ;-)
+* add bibtex refernces ... in report.bib and use in your document

+Work on an abstarction API that can be used in the commandline implementation and the REST service